thedynamiclinker/sudocode/bin/babel.md

 0: Good question.

-1: Hey you are listening to me.
+1: Hey you are listening to me!

 0: In those days, the linker was not yet known as `ld`.

 1: Was it `dl`?
+Please tell me---

 0: It was called by many names.
 The first linker was created by Grace, and was known as [A-0](https://en.wikipedia.org/wiki/A-0_System).